The end of a relationship is an upsetting and stressful time for everyone involved.

 Mediation is a process where a professionally trained, impartial mediator helps both parties reach an agreement.

-Most couples must meet with a mediator at least once before making an application to determine a financial settlement through the courts.
+Most couples MUST meet with a mediator at least once before making an application to the court to determine financial arrangements or arrangements for the children.

 We can make a referral on your behalf to a suitable mediator.